Va. House votes to force public colleges to reckon with ties to slavery, create scholarships or other programs

 “We have to recognize that the racial problems we have in America are things that have been generations in the making,” said Del.
 David A. Reid (D-Loudoun), chief patron of the measure.
 He said the bill envisions “multigenerations of commitment” to address the legacy of slavery.

-Officials at the schools had no immediate comment on the House-passed bill.
+Officials at the schools had no comment on the House-passed bill.

 “We don’t typically comment on bills before the General Assembly completes its work,” Brian Whitson, a spokesman for William & Mary, wrote in an email.

-Founded in 1693 and based in Williamsburg, William & Mary has grown from a colonial college to a research university.
+Founded in 1693 and based in Williamsburg, William & Mary has grown from a Colonial college to a modern research university.
 Its roots were deeply entwined with slavery.

 “William & Mary continues to be dedicated to telling a fuller, more consequential account of our history,” Whitson wrote.
 In 2009, the school launched what is known as the Lemon Project — named for a man it once enslaved — to research its role in slavery and racial segregation.
 Last year the governing board of William & Mary approved the design of a memorial to people it enslaved.
 The $2 million project is expected to be finished by next fall.